 The OECD will issue a report per component for each ASEAN member state and two regional reports that compile the key findings.
-The project is undertaken in partnership with ASEAN and funded by the UK Prosperity Fund managed under the responsibility of the UK Foreign, Commonwealth and Development Office (FCDO).
+The project is undertaken in partnership with ASEAN and funded by the ASEAN Economic Reform Programme under the UK Foreign, Commonwealth & Development Office (UK Government).

 OECD participation in the implementation of the ASEAN Competition Action Plan

 Alongside other organisations and countries, the OECD is sharing its competition policy, competition enforcement and capacity building expertise with ASEAN Member States.

 Competition policy constitutes an important part of the ASEAN Vision 2020 for regional economic integration.
 ASEAN member states have thus agreed to implement significant reforms towards market liberalisation and the elimination of competition distortions.
 Working in close co-operation with ASEAN Secretariat, its member states, and the ASEAN Experts Group on Competition, the OECD is supporting the implementation of the ASEAN Competition Action Plan (ACAP) 2016-2025 to help fulfil the competition related vision of the ASEAN Economic Community Blueprint 2025 and ultimately contribute to the ASEAN Secretariat's mission to attain a level playing field for all firms through effective competition policy.

 Cooperation and discussion amongst competition agencies are facilitated through workshops, training and seminars organised by the ASEAN Experts group on competition.
 These capacity-building activities focus on institution building, law enforcement and advocacy.

 Competition helps to drive economic growth and efficiency by increasing productivity, rewarding the innovation that brings new and better products, promoting consumer welfare and creating a better environment for investment and trade.
 Competition policy also helps to ensure that the benefits of trade and investment liberalisation are not compromised by anti-competitive practices.